-Generally, Medicare will not pay for the new item or service that the study is testing unless Medicare would cover the item or service even if you were not in a study.
+Generally, Medicare will not pay for the new item or service that the study is testing unle es Medicare would cover the item or service even if you were not in a study.
+Items or services provided only to collect data, and not used in your direct health care.
+F -or

 Items or services provided only to collect data, and not used in your direct health care.
 For example, Medicare would not pay for monthly CT scans done as part of the study if your medical condition would normally require only one CT scan.